How to build MySQL Dashboards from MySQL data

 -

-Once the query is saved with the desired visualization, you can add it to the dashboard and set-up data change notifications on Slack and/or email.
+Once the query is saved with the desired MySQL visualization, you can add it to the dashboard and set-up data change notifications on Slack and/or email.

 -